FHIR/FSHSchool/content/docs/SUSHI/API/_index.md

 See the [configuration](/docs/sushi/configuration/#full-configuration) documentation for more information on `canonical`, `version`, `fhirVersion`, and `dependencies`.
 These properties correspond to the properties of the same name that are used in `sushi-config.yaml`.

 ## Return Value
-An object with the following attributes:
+A `Promise` that resolves to an object with the following attributes:
 * `fhir` - An array of FHIR definitions generated from the input FSH.
 * `errors` - An array of strings containing any errors detected during processing.
 * `warnings` - An array of strings containing any warnings detected during processing.